ricardoschroeder/video-studio-info/PRIVACY.md

-# Privacy Policy — AI YouTube Production Studio
+# Privacy Policy — AI Video Production Studio

 _Last updated: 2026-08-26_

-AI YouTube Production Studio ("the tool") is a personal, self-hosted application built and operated by a single individual (Ricardo Schroeder) for producing and uploading videos to that individual's own YouTube channel.
+AI Video Production Studio ("the tool") is a personal, self-hosted application built and operated by a single individual (Ricardo Schroeder) for producing and uploading videos to that individual's own YouTube channel.
 It is not distributed as a service to other users.